 Edsby Zooms are dynamic lists of students and their parents involved in either the teacher’s classes or groups they are the moderator of.

 Teachers have access to the My Students Zoom, My Parents Zoom, and Report Cards Zoom.
 These are found on the right side of the Home Screen.

 My Students Zoom

-The My Students Zoom provides important information about each of your student’s current class, academic performance, and activity on Edsby.
+The My Students Zoom provides teachers with important information about every student in a teacher’s current classes, and their academic performance and activity on Edsby.

-You can also see when the parents of your students have last accessed Edsby.
+Teachers can also see when the parents of their students have last accessed Edsby.